Architecture Photographer Gear

 Allowing the client to have a variety of advertising and printing option is crucial for the commercial level of architectural photography.

-I personally use the Canon R5 and R6 Mark II which is considered a studio camera pro level.
-I used the Canon 5Ds for the past 5 years and it served me well and could have served me a few more years but with other studio needs it was time to move on.
+I personally use the Canon R5 Mark II and Canon R5 as backup, which is considered a studio camera pro level.
+I used the Canon 5Ds for the past 8 years and it served me well and could have served me a few more years but with other studio needs it was time to move on.

-Although 70% of my time I shoot on medium resolution (24mp) I need a camera that can accommodate higher resolution for both large-scale prints, billboards, and sometimes cropping the photos for better fit different layouts.. (a 5ds replacement is due to in 2023/4 so make sure you keep an eye for it)
+Although 70% of my time I shoot on medium resolution (24mp) I need a camera that can accommodate higher resolution for both large-scale prints, billboards, and sometimes cropping the photos for better fit different layouts.

 If you aren’t exclusively working as a commercial photographer that relies on large-scale prints, I would highly recommend getting the newer and cheaper models out there.

-Side Note: in recent years we see the camera manufacturers push for video feature cameras and prices are flying high without any proportion for us the stills photographers, even in mid-2023 I don’t see any better (value vs quality) to switch.
+Side Note: in recent years we see the camera manufacturers push for video feature cameras and prices are flying high without any proportion for us the stills photographers, even in late-2024 I don’t see any better (value vs quality) to switch any camera you own in the past 5 years.

-Also, while I know there are new cameras on the market, this is a cost-for-value question, as long as your camera provides the results there’s no point just upgrading for no reason.
+While I know there are new cameras on the market I still use my 8 year old Canon 5Ds as a backup camera, for the cost-for-value question, as long as your camera provides the results there’s no point just upgrading for no reason.

-Using adapters on cameras to have the availability of using TS lenses may reduce the final quality and also create some technical problems which I don’t have the time to mess around with in commercial shoots.
+Using adapters on cameras to have the availability of using TS lenses may reduce the final quality and also create some technical problems which I don’t have the time to mess around with in commercial shoots but those are getting much better with the years.

 Dual Cards for Photography Backup